 Your city’s weather, traffic, cost of living and accident rates all affect the condition of the roads you drive, which sways your premium higher or lower.
 If you’re wondering about the cheapest statewide insurance, you’ll find it in open-aired Ohio.
 But towering rates more consistently land in nearby Michigan, where state requirements mean drivers pay through the roof.

-Ohio’s average annual premium is $1,000, making it the cheapest in the nation.
+Ohio’s average monthly premium is $83, making it the cheapest in the nation.
 Low costs may be due to the state’s at-fault laws, which don’t require coverage outside of liability.
 The lower liability limits required also help drivers stay legal with less coverage.

-Connecticut drivers pay an average annual premium of $1,100, despite the state requiring extra coverage.
+Connecticut drivers pay an average monthly premium of $92, despite the state requiring extra coverage.
 It likely keeps premiums low because of strict penalties for driving without insurance, which lead to fewer underinsured drivers.
 The state also sets its liability limits at 20/40/10, which is lower than many states.

-The average annual car insurance premium in the Diamond State is $1,100, possibly due to the state’s low population and unusually low liability maximums of 15/30/10.
+The average monthly car insurance premium in the Diamond State is $92, possibly due to the state’s low population and unusually low liability maximums of 15/30/10.
 Delaware requires PIP coverage, however.

 Most expensive states for car insurance